5 Brilliant Non-Traditional Ways To Publish A Book

 A subsidy press is similar to a vanity press, but instead of charging you an upfront fee, they charge you a percentage of the cost of your book.
 In exchange, they say they will do all the work for you.
 They will design your cover, edit your manuscript, and publish it in both print and ebook formats.

 Authors new to self-publishing should be wary of both subsidy and vanity presses, as it is easy to be taken advantage of.
-These are great options if you want a physical copy of your book to share with a select audience, but are not always the best solution if you want to build an audience and grow your readership through ongoing book sales.
+These are great options if you want a physical copy of your book to share with a select audience, but they are not always the best solution if you want to build an audience and grow your readership through ongoing book sales.

 Small presses or small publishers